Gustav Kirchhoff

-He contributed greatly to the field of spectroscopy by formalizing three laws that describe the spectral composition of light emitted by incandescent objects, building substantially on the discoveries of David Alter and Anders Jonas Ångström.
-In 1862, he was awarded the Rumford Medal for his researches on the fixed lines of the solar spectrum, and on the inversion of the bright lines in the spectra of artificial light.
-In 1875 Kirchhoff accepted the first chair dedicated specifically to theoretical physics at Berlin.
+Kirchhoff contributed greatly to the field of spectroscopy by formalizing three laws that describe the spectral composition of light emitted by incandescent objects, building substantially on the discoveries of David Alter and Anders Jonas Ångström.
+In 1862, he was awarded the Rumford Medal "for his researches on the fixed lines of the solar spectrum, and on the inversion of the bright lines in the spectra of artificial light".

-He also contributed to optics, carefully solving the wave equation to provide a solid foundation for Huygens' principle (and correct it in the process).
+Kirchhoff also contributed to optics, carefully solving the wave equation to provide a solid foundation for Huygens' principle (and correct it in the process).

-In 1864, he was elected as a member of the American Philosophical Society.

-In 1884, he became foreign member of the Royal Netherlands Academy of Arts and Sciences.

-Kirchhoff died in 1887, and was buried in the St Matthäus Kirchhof Cemetery in Schöneberg, Berlin (just a few meters from the graves of the Brothers Grimm).
-Leopold Kronecker is buried in the same cemetery.

 Kirchhoff's circuit laws

-Kirchhoff's first law is that the algebraic sum of currents in a network of conductors meeting at a point (or node) is zero.
-The second law is that in a closed circuit, the directed sums of the voltages in the system is zero.
+Kirchhoff's first law states that at any node in an electrical circuit where current can branch, the sum of the currents leaving the node is equal to the sum of the currents entering the node.
+The second law states that the algebraic sum of the potential drops along a closed circuit, taken in any direction of flow, is equal to zero.